Authentication for API Tools

 - Name —

-balloon_orders_key.
-Internal label (snake_case); the agent never sees it. - Pick the Static API key card.
+balloon_orders_key. - Pick the Static API key card.

 - Inject into —